StarPlayrX/XPC123/README.md

 I started with Apple's XPC Service template with Swift, the an XPCService plugin does not work with other applications.
 The reason XPC is usually needed is to communicate across different applications or processes.
 The prime example is two apps that need to simply talk to each other.
 This use case requires cross communication between two or more processes.
 A MachService allows any app, cli or process to use the service.

 ```
-Apple's default template:
+Apple's default template (no way in):
 Application A <-> XPC Service A (Internal)
 Application B <-> Oh no!

-A & B talking to themselves (boring):
+A & B talking to themselves (dead end):
 Application A <-> XPC Service A (Internal)
 Application B <-> XPC Service B (Internal)
 ```